 pos parameter.
 For example, here is one way to make an interactive map with choice commands and button area handler:

-You can customize the built-in choice handlers in any way you wish or create new handlers from scratch.
-For example, let's customize the built-in ButtonArea choice handler.
+You can add custom choice handlers based on the built-in templates or create new handlers from scratch.
+For example, let's customize the built-in

 Expose the handler to engine resources using choice handler manager GUI, which can be accessed with

-Naninovel -> Resources -> Choice Handlers context menu.
+Naninovel -> Resources -> Choice Handlers editor context menu.
 Add a new record using

 + (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
 Drag-drop handler prefab to the

 You can now use the new choice handler by specifying its ID in

 handler parameter of the